iHamza7/Google_Docs_with_Nodejs_backend/README.md

-# full_app
+# Google Docs Clone with Nodejs backend

-A new Flutter project.
+You need to add your mongoDB clustor and Ip address of the Emulator and you are good to Go

-## Getting Started
+## Fronted Flutter and backend Nodejs

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application and custom backend.

 A few resources to get you started if this is your first Flutter project: